 To be eligible for selection, all requirements and procedures for admission (outlined in student brochure and information sessions) must be completed by no later than December 15th preceding intended enrollment into the Dental Hygiene program.
 Applicants will be notified in writing about the result no later than April 15th.
 Records review of the selected applicants will commence in February and March.
 Only students who have been accepted will receive a letter of acceptance.

-Oakland Community College has an affiliation agreement with St. Joseph Mercy Hospital to require an external rotation in their dental facility.
+Oakland Community College requires an external rotation in a health care setting.
 Acceptance into the dental hygiene program will now be contingent upon a satisfactory criminal background screening including fingerprinting and drug screening (Public Act 28 of 2006) at the student’s expense.
 If a student’s background check reveals:

 1) Conviction of a felony or a conviction of an attempt to commit a felony within the 15 years immediately preceding the date of the criminal history check; or